Senators seek to block Trump's arms sales to Saudis

 Secretary of State Mike Pompeo said the administration would not follow the usual process of submitting the sales to Congress due to an emergency caused by Iran, Saudi Arabia's regional rival which has backed the Huthi rebels who control much of Yemen.

-The senators nonetheless said they would go ahead and introduce resolutions of disapproval -- as they could for sales that are formally submitted -- for each of the 22 arms deals.
+The senators nonetheless said they would go ahead and introduce resolutions of disapproval -- as they could for sales that are formally submitted -- for each of the 22 arms deals, which also include a transfer of US arms from the United Arab Emirates to Jordan.

 The chances of success are uncertain as Trump could veto any disapproval resolutions, with the Senate and House of Representatives both needing two-thirds votes to override him.

-Trump in April vetoed a resolution that would end US military support for the Saudi-led forces in Yemen.
+Trump in April vetoed a resolution that would have ended US military support for the Saudi-led forces in Yemen.

 Anger with Saudi Arabia has grown in Congress since the October killing of dissident writer Jamal Khashoggi, who wrote for The Washington Post and lived in Virginia.